grascii/grascii/docs/README.rst

 There is also the ability to package other words and derivatives into the dictionary used by Grascii Search.

-For more information, see dictionary.md.
+For more information, see :doc:`dictionary`.

 Grascii Dephrase (Experimental)
 *******************************